gfodor/p2pcf/INSTALL.md

 5. (Optional) You can add two other optional variables in the `Environment Variables` in `Settings` to increase the security of your worker.
  - `ALLOWED_ORIGINS`: A comma-separated list of origins that will be allowed to access the worker.
 If you're not offering a public worker, this is recommended.
-   - Example: `https://mysite.com,https://app.mysite.com` would limit use of the worker to sites running on `mysite.com` or `app.mysite.com`.
+   - Example: `https://mysite.com,https://app.mysite.com` would limit use of the worker to secured sites running on `mysite.com` or `app.mysite.com`.
  - `ORIGIN_QUOTA`: Number of joins per month to allow for any origin not specified in `ALLOWED_ORIGINS`.
 If you're offering a public worker, this is recommended to rate limit public usage.
 The default is 1000.
    - Example: `100` would limit use of the worker to 100 joins per month from any origin.